Probing Vector-Like Quarks at a future Muon-Proton Collider: The VLQ model and single production of vector-like T quark

 The production dynamics are governed by the electroweak coupling of the heavy quark to the Standard Model particles.
-Figure 1 (Left) presents the production cross-section as a function of the VLQ mass $(m_{T}$) across three distinct collider environments $(\textit{pp}, \textit{ep} and \mu p)$.
+Figure 2 (Left) presents the production cross-section as a function of the VLQ mass $(m_{T}$) across three distinct collider environments $(\textit{pp}$, $\textit{ep}$ and $\mu p)$.
 The results demonstrate that $\mu p$ at $\sqrt{s} =9.16$ $\textit{TeV}$ significantly extends the kinematic mass reach compared to the 5.29 TeV configuration.
-While the $\textit{pp}$ collider at 27 TeV yields the highest absolute cross-section due to the high luminosity of quark-gluon interactions, the $\mu p$ collider maintains a competitive edge over \textit{ep} colliders in the multi-TeV regime due to the reduced synchrotron radiation of muons allowing for higher beam energies \cite{Delahaye}.
-The steep drop in cross-section at high masses is a direct consequence of the Parton Distribution Functions (PDFs) falling off rapidly at high Bjorken-\textit{x} \cite{Ball}. \\ Figure 1 (Right) illustrates the dependence of the cross-section on the coupling strength $g^{*}$.
-The relationship follows a quadratic scaling law ($ \sigma \propto g^2 $); for a fixed mass, the cross-section increases by orders of magnitude as the coupling strengthens.
-This confirms that the discovery potential is highly sensitive to the model-dependent mixing angles between the VLQ and the third-generation SM quarks \cite{Saavedra}. \\
+While the $\textit{pp}$ collider at 27 TeV yields the highest absolute cross-section due to the high luminosity of quark-gluon interactions, the $\mu p$ collider maintains a competitive edge over \textit{ep} colliders in the multi-TeV regime due to the reduced synchrotron radiation of muons, allowing for higher beam energies \cite{Delahaye}.
+The steep drop in cross-section at high masses is a direct consequence of the Parton Distribution Functions (PDFs) falling off rapidly at high Bjorken-\textit{x} \cite{Ball}.
+The $\mu p$ collider exhibits a higher cross-section compared to $ep$ machines because the heavier mass of the muon suppresses synchrotron radiation, allowing for a more efficient transfer of energy to the hard scattering process at high Bjorken-$x$, thereby accessing the multi-TeV regime more effectively.
+The apparent flatness of the $pp$ 27 TeV curve is primarily a consequence of its high center-of-mass energy relative to the probed mass range.
+At $\sqrt{s}=27$ TeV, a VLQ mass of 2--6 TeV corresponds to a relatively low Bjorken-$x$ ($x \approx 0.05$--$0.22$), where the Parton Distribution Functions are abundant and exhibit a slower decline.
+In contrast, the 9.16 TeV $\mu p$ collider probes the high-$x$ region ($x \approx 0.65$), where the PDF suppression becomes exponential, leading to the steeper drop-off observed in the other benchmarks.\\ The observation that a $\mu p$ collider at $\sqrt{s} = 9.16$ TeV produces higher cross-sections for multi-TeV VLQs than an $ep$ machine even at $\sqrt{s} = 100$ TeV is attributed to the lepton-in-the-proton effective luminosity.
+Electrons in high-energy $ep$ colliders suffer from substantial synchrotron radiation and beamstrahlung, which shifts the effective center-of-mass energy to lower values.
+This result confirms that the $\mu p$ configuration is uniquely suited for probing the multi-TeV mass scale.
+The observation that a $\mu p$ collider at $\sqrt{s} = 9.16$ TeV produces significantly higher cross-sections than a 100 TeV $ep$ machine is fundamentally due to the suppression of synchrotron radiation and beamstrahlung in muons.
+Because muons are approximately 207 times heavier than electrons, radiative energy losses—which scale as $m^{-4}$—are negligible for muons.
+This allows the $\mu p$ collider to deliver its full beam energy to the hard scattering process without the massive depletion seen in $ep$ machines.
+However, as the VLQ mass exceeds 3.5~TeV, the 5.29~TeV $\mu p$ machine approaches its kinematic limit ($\sqrt{s}$), leading to rapid phase-space suppression.
+In contrast, the 100~TeV $ep$ machine, despite its radiative losses, possesses a much larger total energy reservoir, allowing it to sustain higher cross-sections for extreme VLQ masses beyond the reach of the 5.29~TeV benchmark.
+In high-energy $ep$ colliders, these losses severely deplete the effective center-of-mass energy, shifting the luminosity spectrum toward lower values.
+Consequently, the $\mu p$ collider delivers the full beam energy to the hard scattering process, enabling efficient access to the high Bjorken-$x$ regime (valence quarks) required for multi-TeV $T$-quark production, whereas the $ep$ machine remains limited by substantial energy depletion.